-In 2024, the PSC granted Eligible

-Telecommunications Carrier ("ETC") status to

-10 qualified carriers.
-That status afforded those

-carriers access to Federal Universal Service

-Funds ("USF") to enhance and improve

-services in Montana.
-In 2024, Montana ETC's

-received estimated USF payments of more

-than \$176 million.
+In 2024, the PSC granted Eligible Telecommunications Carrier ("ETC") status to 10 qualified carriers.
+That status afforded those carriers access to Federal Universal Service Funds ("USF") to enhance and improve services in Montana.
+In 2024, Montana ETCs will receive estimated USF payments of more than \$176 million governing electric utility integrated resource planning to the Energy and Telecommunications Interim Committee ("ETIC").
+Among other things, the changes include requirements for an independent evaluator for competitive solicitations used to procure new electric generating resources and a 120-day deadline for the PSC to evaluate a utility's filed integrated resource plan.
+The ETIC adopted a bill draft for the upcoming 69th Legislature based on the Select Committee's recommendation.